Build a Raspberry Pi Webcam Server in Minutes

 Saving Motion Footage and Photos

-By default, you will likely run into permission problems for saving the photos and video triggered by motion.
-I will go through the steps below on how to set this up to work correctly.
+By default, you will likely have permission problems when saving the photos and video triggered by motion.
+I go through the steps below on how to set this up to work correctly.

 1. Firstly, let’s make a new directory for our photos and videos.